- Home

 Grade 9-12

-View on concept mapA family of hypothesis tests that use the chi-square statistic to compare observed frequencies to expected frequencies.
+View on concept mapA hypothesis test that compares observed frequencies to expected frequencies using the chi-square statistic to assess independence or goodness of fit.
 Essential for analyzing categorical data: survey responses, genetics ratios, market research categories, and any situation where you compare proportions across groups.

 Definition